agmsbush/gke-dev-to-prod-app/README.md

 ### CI

-- Cloud Build triggers a build to build and tag a Docker image, push it to Container Registry, update Kustomize resources with new image tags and render the YAML for prod.
+- Cloud Build triggers a build to build and tag a Docker image using Buildpacks, push it to Container Registry, and render the YAML for deployment.

 - Cloud Build will then update the `gke-dev-to-prod-env` repo with the rendered YAML in a new candidate branch.